 When is Kamikochi open?

 Kamikochi is open from the middle of April until November.
 While the park is open during the winter months none of the hotels, shops or National Park visitor centre open.
-You can, however, access the park with a guided tour.
-You can read more about that here.

 In 2020, Kamikochi is scheduled to be open from 17th April 2020 to 15th November 2020.